Question: I can’t afford the commercial lease for my office. What should I do?

 So with that being the case, it is often advisable to negotiate with the landlord.
 Of course, you must be wary of a possible case by the landlord for anticipatory breach, but negotiating an exit strategy may be possible.

-We have provided this service for clients many times over the years, and welcome a free 15 minute telephone consult to evaluate your situation.
+We have provided this service for clients many times over the years.
 Call us anytime to explore breaking a commercial lease in a manner as least damaging to your bottom line as possible.